-- Copies of 6 months of personal and business bank statements
+- Copies of six months of personal and business bank statements

-- The last 3 years of accounts and management information
+- The last three years of accounts and management information

 - An application fee of £499

-There are lenders that will consider advancing to start ups, however, criteria is often at the lower ends of the values detailed above in terms of loan to value of a property and a more robust evaluation of the projected sales figures.
+There are lenders that will consider advancing to start-ups; however, criteria is often tougher, offering a higher loan to value and a more robust evaluation of the projected sales figures.
 In addition to the above (excluding business bank statements and VAT returns) we will need:

 - A full business plan which contains information to support the assumptions made within the document

-- 3 years projected profit and loss figures
+- Three years projected profit and loss figures

 - At least 12 months cash flow forecast